bitlabsdevteam/trip_agent/README.md

 ## Docker Setup

 The application can be run using Docker and Docker Compose, which simplifies the setup process and ensures consistent behavior across different environments.
+This setup includes both the backend Flask API and the frontend Next.js application.

 ### Prerequisites for Docker Setup